floRaths/uv-ship/docs/index.md

 ```

 ---
-## Quick start
+## quick start
 1. Ensure your working tree is clean and that you are on the configured release branch.
 2. Run `uv-ship next patch` (or `minor` / `major`).
 3. Review the changelog preview, confirm the prompts, and watch the tag and push finish.

 Prefer to set an explicit version?
-Use `uv-ship tag 1.2.0` instead of bumping.
+Use `uv-ship version 1.2.0` instead of bumping.

 Need to inspect the changelog first?
 Run `uv-ship log --latest` to preview commits since the last tag or `uv-ship log --save` to refresh the configured changelog file.

 ---
 ## CLI overview
 - `uv-ship next <bump-type>` – bump `pyproject.toml` & `uv.lock`, update the changelog (optional), commit, tag, push.
-- `uv-ship tag <version>` – set a specific version without calculating the bump.
-(Commit/tag/push is currently skipped; this workflow is focused on preparing files.)
+- `uv-ship version <version>` – set a specific version without calculating the bump.
 - `uv-ship log [--latest] [--save]` – show or persist the changelog section built from commits after the latest tag.

 Pass `--dry-run` on the root command to rehearse any of the subcommands without touching disk: